Recorder (musical instrument): Basic fingering

 ● means to cover the hole. ○ means to uncover the hole. ◐ means half-cover.

 The range of a modern "baroque" model recorder is usually considered two octaves and a tone.
 See the table above for "English" fingerings for the standard range.
 The numbers at the top correspond to the fingers and the holes on the recorder.
 The vast majority of recorders manufactured today are designed to play using these fingerings, with slight variations.
 Nonetheless, recorder fingerings vary widely between models and are mutable even for a single recorder: recorder players may use three or more fingerings for the same note along with partial covering of the holes to achieve proper intonation, in coordination with the breath or in faster passages where some fingerings are unavailable.
 This chart is a general guide, but by no means a definitive or complete fingering chart for the recorder, an impossible task.
 Rather, it is the basis for a much more complex fingering system, which is still being added to today.

 Some fonts show miniature glyphs of complete recorder fingering charts in TrueType format.
-Because there are no Unicode values for complete recorder fingering charts, these fonts are custom encoded.
+Since Unicode does not have values for complete recorder fingering charts, these fonts are custom encoded.

 History

 General

-The earliest extant duct flutes date to the neolithic.
-They are found in almost every musical tradition around the world.
-Recorders are distinguished from other duct flutes primarily by the thumb hole, which is used as an octaving vent, and the presence of seven finger holes, although classification of early instruments has proved controversial.
-The performing practice of the recorder in its earliest history is not well documented, owing to the lack of surviving records from the time.
+Duct flutes and recorders are found in almost every musical tradition around the world.
+The earliest extant duct flutes date to the Neolithic period.
+While classifying early instruments has proved controversial, recorders are typically distinguished from other duct flutes by the thumb hole—used as an octaving vent—and seven finger holes.
+The playing of the recorder in its earliest history is not well documented owing to the lack of surviving records from the time.

 Middle Ages

 Structure

-Our present knowledge of the structure of recorders in the Middle Ages is based on a small number of instruments preserved and artworks, or iconography, from the period.
+Our present knowledge of the shape and structure of recorders in the Middle Ages is based on the few instruments now preserved, and on artworks, including iconography, from the period.